hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 Alternatively, you can try more sophisticated bittorrent clients with more detailed web interfaces.
 Examples are [deluge](https://deluge-torrent.org/) and [qbittorrent](https://www.qbittorrent.org/).
 However, transmission, coded mainly in C/C++, [has the lowest resource usage of all bittorrent clients](https://transmissionbt.com/about/).
 Deluge, coded in python, consumes much more memory.
 Qbittorrent is written in C++, and is, by accounts, pretty lean, although I have not tried it.
 [See this link](https://www.linuxbabe.com/ubuntu/install-qbittorrent-ubuntu-18-04-desktop-server) for headless config for qbittorrent.

-### Additional peer-to-peer apps
+### Additional downloaders
-In addition to bittorrent, I'm experimenting with other [p2p](https://techterms.com/definition/p2p) networks.
+In addition to bittorrent, I'm experimenting with other downloaders [p2p](https://techterms.com/definition/p2p) networks.
 The Radarr and Sonarr PVR applications only support bittorrent and usenet, as far as I know.
 In addition, I have tried the following independently

  * [Amule](https://www.amule.org/): A p2p application mainly accessing the [EDonkey and Kad networks](https://www.freezenet.ca/guides/filesharing-and-distribution/how-to-connect-to-the-ed2k-and-kad-networks-emule/):